 The first and most important step is to treat your cat to rid them of these nasty little bugs.
-The sooner you start treating the quicker you can ease your precious kitten's discomfort.
+The sooner you start treating, the quicker you can ease your precious kitten's discomfort.

 Comb the Fur

 Combing your cat’s fur with a shedding comb will help remove some of the adult fleas and flea eggs.
 Keep an eye on any fleas that decide to jump ship!
-And be sure to rinse the comb in hot water with dish detergent to kill the fleas and eggs left.
+And be sure to rinse the comb in hot water with dish detergent to kill adult fleas and eggs left.

 Bathe Your Cat